pinbo/junli-blog/content/apps/2021-03-06-make-bams-and-indel-calls-with-subread.md

 Visit the GitHub page for more details: [https://github.com/pinbo/bwa-samtools-web](https://github.com/pinbo/bwa-samtools-web).

+If this web app did not work for you,  you can also try the [R script](/libs/call_indels_with_Rsubread.R) that uses Rsubread.

 ## Acknowledgement

 - [subread](http://subread.sourceforge.net/) is a great software for calling big indels.